Hooked Fisherman

 Pros

-Excellent sensitivity — tiny spinner strikes register clearly
+Sensitive enough that light spinner strikes register clearly

 Cons

-At the top of the budget range
+Sits at the top of this budget range

-Check price on Amazon →Affiliate link — we earn a small commission at no cost to you.
+Check price on AmazonAffiliate link · commission at no cost to you

-Buying Guide
+Buying guide

-**Stream fishing (Farmington, Salmon River, Housatonic TMA):** - Rod: 5'6" – 6' light spinning - Line: 4–6 lb fluorocarbon - Lures: 1/16–1/8 oz inline spinners (Mepps #1), small Rapala floating minnows (#5)
+**Stream fishing (Farmington River TMA, Salmon River, Housatonic TMA):** - Rod: 5'6"–6' light spinning - Line: 4–6 lb fluorocarbon - Lures: 1/16–1/8 oz inline spinners (Mepps #1), small floating minnow plugs (#5)

 **Stocked pond fishing:** - Rod: 6' light spinning - Line: 4–6 lb monofilament - Lures: 1/8 oz inline spinners, Kastmaster 1/8 oz, PowerBait on a floating jig head